-We understand that making the decision to obtain a court-ordered guardianship for an adult can be difficult.
+We understand that making the decision to obtain a court-ordered guardianship for can be difficult.
 If a loved one is no longer capable of caring for themselves and properly managing their affairs, and they did not establish a living trust for themselves, then a guardianship may be the only alternative.
-When families reach this point, and they are facing the decision to get the court involved, most families wonder how much a guardianship will cost?
+When families reach this point, and they are facing the decision to get the court involved, most families wonder how much a guardianship will cost in Nevada?
 While the overall cost can be estimated, it depends on numerous factors that must be taken into consideration.

 A guardian is entitled to “reasonable” compensation for his or her services.
 These fees must be related to the guardian’s duties and must be reviewed and approved by the Court overseeing the guardianship.
 There are numerous factors that are considered by the Court in determining what the reasonable fee should be.
 Some of those factors include: